Rivercyte/LocalAnalysis/README.rst

 Installation
 ------------
-Installers for Windows and macOS are available at the `release page <https://github.com/Rivercyte/RCLocalAnalysis/releases>`__.
+Installers for Windows are available at the
+`release page <https://github.com/Rivercyte/RCLocalAnalysis/releases>`__.